WayneBrown/learnwebgl2/_sources/11_surface_properties/09_heightmaps.rst

 * Get the color of the heightmap at a vertex location using its corresponding *texture coordinates*.
 * Multiply the color times the maximum displacement to get the displacement for this vertex.
   (The color value is a percentage in the range :code:`[0.0,1.0]`.)
-* Scale the vertex's normal vector by the displacement.
+* Scale the vertex's normal vector by the displacement to get a "displacement vector".
 * Add the displacement vector to the vertex's location.

 .. webglinteractive:: W2